Blog

 Your next customer is an agent

-AI agents are becoming buyers, not just readers.
-They carry identities, scoped wallets, and inboxes.
-Here is what it takes to be the business an agent can find, trust, and pay.
+AI agents are becoming buyers.
+Here is what it takes to be a business an agent can find, trust, and pay.

 The call that looked like a sale and was a pitch

-A worked example of a sales call that ticked every external box (demo, discovery, follow-up) and scored 2 out of 5 on the honest self-grade.
-The buyer never replied to the second email.
+A worked example of a sales call that looked right from the outside, scored 2 out of 5 on the self-grade, and lost the buyer.

 After any sales conversation, score yourself against five honest questions.
 Whether you closed isn't on the list.
 Whether the buyer is measurably better off is.

-Anthropic shipped Claude Opus 4.8 about six weeks after 4.7, at the same price, mostly drop-in.
-Here is what a model that improves under you every few weeks means for a small team building on it.
+Claude Opus 4.8 arrived about six weeks after 4.7.
+Here is what rapid model movement means for a small team building on it.

 Opus 4.8: the model that flags its own mistakes